 A microwave is a handy appliance to have in your kitchen and we test them regularly in the CHOICE labs.
 If dinner time is fast approaching and you're in a rush, a microwave can be useful to defrost meat, quickly cook vegetables or reheat last night's leftovers.

-- Defrosting a whole chicken – also assesses the microwave's auto-defrost ability.
+This test also assesses the microwave's auto-defrost ability.
 Due to the structure of a whole chicken (a non-uniform food containing bones and a cavity), defrosting can easily lead to parts being warmed or cooked while others are still frozen.

-- Cooking vegetables – we cook broccoli to assess the microwave's ability to cook vegetables.
+We cook broccoli to assess the microwave's ability to cook vegetables.
 Broccoli is the chosen vegetable as it shows overcooking very quickly by way of colour change.
 Its non-uniform shape also makes it a tricky vegetable to cook.

-- Grilling – we toast bread to assess the grill area for how quickly it toasts the bread and how evenly the heat is distributed.
+We toast bread to assess the grill area for how quickly it toasts the bread and how evenly the heat is distributed.

 Ease of use

-- How easy the instructions are to follow.
+- Are the instructions easy to follow?

-The overall score is made up of:
+The CHOICE Expert Rating, our overall score, is made up of:

-- Cooking performance (70%)
+- cooking performance (70%)

-- Ease of use (30%).
+- ease of use (30%).